Cofibrant generation of pure monomorphisms in presheaf categories: Preliminaries

 The main model-theoretic tool in this paper is that of a stable independence relation.
 The categorical approach to independence was initiated in \cite{LRV}, and we use the same terminology.
 We only recall the definitions that are important to us, and refer to \cite{LRV} for the rest. \begin{defi} An independence relation $\ind$ on a category $\ck$ is a collection of commuting squares (invariant under isomorphic squares).
 The squares in the relation are called \emph{independent squares}.
 We often leave the arrows involved unlabelled and we write $A \ind_C^D B$ if the square below is independent.
 Furthermore, we require that in the commuting diagram below we have $A \nf_C^D B$ if and only if $A \ind_C^E B$.

-We say that $\ind$ is \emph{weakly stable} if it satisfies symmetry, uniqueness, transitivity and has existence \cite[Definitions 3.9, 3.13, 3.15 and 3.10]{LRV}. \end{defi} It follows from existence that any square where the bottom or left arrow is an isomorphism is independent \cite[Lemma 3.12]{LRV}.
+We say that $\ind$ is \emph{weakly stable} if it satisfies symmetry, uniqueness, transitivity and existence \cite[Definitions 3.9, 3.13, 3.15 and 3.10]{LRV}. \end{defi} It follows from existence that any square where the bottom or left arrow is an isomorphism is independent \cite[Lemma 3.12]{LRV}.
 The transitivity property says exactly that when composing two independent squares, the outer rectangle is again independent \cite[Definition 3.15]{LRV}.
 With these properties, the independence relation itself becomes a category. \begin{defi}[{\cite[Definition 3.16]{LRV}}] Given a category $\ck$ we write $\ck^2$ for the category that has as objects arrows from $\ck$ and as arrows the commuting squares in $\ck$.
 For an independence relation $\ind$ on $\ck$ that satisfies existence and transitivity we then define $\ck_{\ind}$ to be the subcategory of $\ck^2$ where the arrows are independent squares. \end{defi} The important property that is missing from a weakly stable independence relation is that the relation is built from a small amount of information.
 This can be made precise using the language of accessible categories. \begin{defi}[{\cite[Definition 3.24]{LRV}}] Let $\ck$ be a category, equipped with an independence relation $\ind$ that satisfies existence and transitivity.
 We call $\ind$ \emph{accessible} if $\ck_{\ind}$ is an accessible category.
 We call $\ind$ \emph{stable} if it is both weakly stable and accessible. \end{defi} Given a category $\ck$ and a class of arrows $\cm$ (closed under composition and containing identity arrows) we will write $\ck_\cm$ for the wide subcategory of $\ck$ with arrows from $\cm$.
 That is, its objects are the same as those in $\ck$ and its arrows are exactly those in $\cm$.
 For these data, \cite[Section 2]{LRV1} gives us a recipe to construct a weakly stable independence relation using effective squares (called ``cellular squares'' in \cite{LRV1}).
 We will only be interested in the case where $\cm$ is the class of pure monomorphisms, so we restrict ourselves to that case. \begin{defi} Let $\ck$ be a category with pushouts.
-We call a commuting square of pure monomorphisms in $\ck$ \emph{pure effective} if the induced arrow from the relevant pushout is a pure monomorphism.
-That is, the outer square below is pure effective if and only if the arrow $P \to D$ is a pure monomorphism, where $P$ is the pushout.
+A commuting square of pure monomorphisms in $\ck$, such as the outer square below, is called \emph{pure effective} if the induced arrow from the relevant pushout is a pure monomorphism.
+That is, if the arrow $P \to D$ is a pure monomorphism, where $P$ is the pushout.